fumin/itg_test/README.md

 17     get '/some_method'
 18     assert_response :success
-19     sleep(1) # wait for the thread in MyController to finish 20     assert SomeModel.find(id).a_column # assertion fails :(
+19     sleep(1) # wait for the thread in MyController to finish 20     assert SomeModel.find(id).a_column # assertion fails with a false value :(
 21   end
 22 end
 ```
-Your integration test will fail no matter you wait for how long in
+Your integration test will fail in line 20 no matter how long you waited for
-line 19, because the spawned thread can never update the column in line 10,
+in line 19, because the spawned thread can never update the column in line 10,
 due to the way Rails mocks your app in your integration test and Ruby's
 global intepretor lock.
 itg_test overcomes this obstacle by simply starting a server